 HomeFinanceCoinbase

-A couple of things made the desktop setup smoother for us.
-First, turn on two factor authentication during sign in, ideally with an authenticator app rather than text messages.
-Second, if you also keep the app on an iPhone, the Coinbase mobile app doubles as your approval device, so a buy you start on the iMac can be confirmed with Face ID on your phone.
-That handoff between Mac and iPhone felt natural and added a real layer of safety.
-We also pinned the dashboard as a browser tab so it was one click away each morning.
+Two setup steps matter whichever route you take.
+Turn on two-factor authentication when you sign in, and use an authenticator app or a hardware key rather than text messages, since SMS codes can be intercepted.
+Second, if you keep Coinbase on an iPhone as well, that phone can act as your approval device: a buy you start on the iMac gets confirmed with Face ID on the phone.
+That handoff is quick and adds a real check before money moves.
+I also pinned the dashboard as a browser tab so it was one click away each morning.

 The tools that actually matter day to day

-Coinbase packs in a lot, but on a desktop a handful of features did the heavy lifting for us.
-These are the ones we reached for again and again.
+Coinbase packs in a lot, and not all of it is useful.
+On a desktop a handful of features did the heavy lifting for me.
+These are the ones I reached for again and again.

 • The portfolio dashboard.
-Seeing every coin, its current value, and your total balance on one wide screen is the single biggest reason to use the iMac.
-It is much easier to read than the phone.
+Seeing every coin, its current value, and your total balance on one wide screen is the strongest reason to use the iMac over the phone.
+On the website it is far easier to scan than the cramped mobile view.

 • Price alerts and the watchlist.
-We set alerts for a few coins and got a quiet nudge when targets hit, instead of refreshing all day.
+I set alerts on a few coins and got a quiet notification when a target hit, instead of refreshing the page all day.

 • Recurring buys.
-Setting a small weekly purchase took two minutes and then ran itself, which suits a long term, hands off approach.
+Setting a small weekly purchase took two minutes and then ran on its own, which suits a slow, hands-off approach.
+Note that recurring buys placed through the simple flow carry the higher simple fee, so weigh convenience against cost.

-A few small habits made the whole thing feel calmer and more secure.
-Use the trade preview every time before you confirm, because it shows the exact fee and the amount of crypto you will receive after costs, with no surprises.
-We caught ourselves about to overpay more than once and the preview saved us.
+A few small routines made the whole thing feel steadier.
+Use the trade preview every single time before you confirm.
+It shows the exact fee and the amount of crypto you will receive after costs, with no surprises.
+I caught myself about to overpay more than once, and the preview is what stopped me.

 Good alternatives if Coinbase is not the fit

-Coinbase is the easiest on ramp we have tried, but it is not the only option, and the right pick depends on what you value.
-If lower trading fees are the priority and you do not mind a busier interface, Kraken runs well in a desktop browser and is a frequent recommendation for cost conscious buyers.
-If you want a polished mobile first feel with a clean design, Gemini is worth a look and takes security seriously.
-For people who already lean into the wider crypto world, a self custody option like Coinbase Wallet or a hardware wallet paired with any exchange gives you the most control over your own keys.
+Coinbase is one of the easier on-ramps I have used, but it is not the only option, and the right pick depends on what you value.
+If lower trading fees are the priority and you do not mind a busier screen, Kraken runs well in a desktop browser and is a frequent pick for cost-conscious buyers.
+If you want a cleaner, mobile-first feel and you take security seriously, Gemini is worth a look.
+For people who want to hold their own keys, a self-custody route like the Base App, or a hardware wallet such as a Ledger or Trezor paired with any exchange, gives you the most control, at the cost of being fully responsible for your own backup.

-That said, for most iMac users who just want to buy a little crypto without a headache, Coinbase remains a sensible starting point.
+That said, for most iMac users who just want to buy a little crypto without a headache, Coinbase is a sensible starting point, whether through the App Store on a newer Mac or the website on an older one.
 If you are still mapping out your finance toolkit, our roundup of the best finance apps for Mac puts Coinbase next to the rest, and you can browse everything in the Finance app hub.
 Curious how the desktop banking side compares?
-Our take on what makes the Chase app stand out and our Venmo versus other payment apps guide round out the picture nicely.
+Our take on what makes the Chase app stand out and our Venmo versus other payment apps guide round out the picture.

 FAQ